gerbreown1/free-software/chapters/7zip.md

 # FREE Software - 7zip

-## What it is:
+## What can it do for you?
-A program that will create compressed archives of the files you select.
+This will create compressed archives of the files you select.
+The original files can then be deleted or moved to another source thereby saving disk space for you.

-## What Operating System is it for:
+## What Operating System is it for?
 Linux (Numerous distros), Mac OS X and Windows (Numerous versions)

-## Where to get it:
+## Where can you to get it?
 [http://www.7-zip.org/download.html](http://www.7-zip.org/download.html)
 At this page you can select the correct version for your operating system.